amscotti/hn-podcaster/README.md

 3. Generating a podcast script from these summaries using GPT-4.
 4. Displaying the script on the console.

 With this project, you can quickly and automatically generate podcasts based on the latest technology news and trends.
+The generated podcast is output as an MP3 file.

+## Additional Requirements
+This project requires `ffmpeg` to be installed on your local machine to process and generate the final MP3 audio file.
+Please ensure that `ffmpeg` is installed and accessible from your command line.

 ## Pre-requisites
 Make sure to have `node` and `npm` installed on your machine.